-Preparedness & Attitude (15% of semester grade)
+Preparedness & Decorum (15% of semester grade)

 Come to class with all required materials and be ready to study new concepts and lessons with active engagement and positive demeanor.
+Annotate your texts and come prepared for a discussion.
 Be supportive of and respectful towards peers when responding to their comments and questions.
 Utilizing course resources like tutoring will also contribute to this category.